LePoney/Domotic-Chalet/README.md

 Consequently, we have thinking to use GSM communication.

 We want with an order by text message:
-Enable or disable heating
+Enable or disable heating.
-Enable or disable motion detection
+Enable or disable motion detection.
-Send alert by text message when the mode is enable and the motion detector detect someone Reply the temperature and humidity of the room after request
+Send alert by text message when the mode is enable and the motion detector detect someone.
+Reply the temperature and humidity of the room after request.

 -------------------------------------***APPLIANCE***-------------------------------------
+Arduino UNO,
+GSM Arduino shield 2,
+8x relays,
+DHT 22,
+PIR motion